automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Yaverlandia.md

 # Yaverlandia
-## Description: A classic case of mistaken dinosaur identity.
+## A classic case of mistaken dinosaur identity.